-2.18 A Policies Map has been prepared to accompany the LAPP.
-This shows the spatial definition of the site allocations and includes the spatial extent of features referred to in the Development Management Policies.
-The accompanying Policies Map is available on the City Council's website and from the Policy and Research Team using the contact details given in paragraph 1.2 (there will be a charge for paper copies).
+2.18 A Policies Map will has been prepared to accompany the adopted LAPP.
+This will shows the spatial definition of the site allocations and includes the spatial extent of features referred to in the Development Management Policies.
+The accompanying Policies Map from the Publication Stage is available on the City Council's website.
+A Policies Map Amendments Schedule has been prepared for the Revised Publication Stage to show updates made following the Publication Consultation Stage.
+This document is available on the City Council's website and from the Planning Policy and Research Team using the contact details given in paragraph 1.2 (there will be a charge for paper copies).
+The Policies Map Amendments Schedule should be viewed alongside the Policies Map from the Publication Stage.

-Supporting documents
+Supporting Documents

-- 2.19 In order to prepare the Publication version, an analysis was undertaken of the consultation responses received during the 'Preferred Options' consultation.
+- 2.19 In order to prepare the Publication version LAPP, an analysis was undertaken of the consultation responses received during the 'Preferred Options' several stages of consultation.
 This analysis is set out in the Report of Consultation.
 Follow-up meetings have also been held with a number of key consultees and stakeholders.

 - 2.20 Background Papers have been produced, which set out detailed information that has been used to inform the Development Management policies.
 Background papers have been produced for the following policy areas:

 - Sustainable, Inclusive and Mixed Communities

 - Retail and Town Centre Policies

 - Transport

 - Climate Change

 - Employment

 - Minerals

 - The Green Belt

 - Infrastructure Delivery Plan

-- 2.21 A Sustainability Appraisal, as discussed later in this chapter, was undertaken to assess the potential impacts of all the policies and site allocations

-- 2.22 A Site Assessment document has been prepared to detail all of the information collected on individual sites as part of the site allocation process.
+- 2.21 A Sustainability Appraisal, as discussed later in this chapter, was undertaken to assess the potential impacts of all the policies and site allocations - 2.22 A Site Assessment document has been prepared to detail all of the information collected on individual sites as part of the site allocation process.